 We no longer offer standalone Typekit subscription plans.

-If you have an existing standalone plan, your fonts will continue to work on the web and in your desktop software programs.
+If you have an existing standalone plan, your fonts will continue to work on the web and in your desktop software programs through November 2019.
 We have reached out over email with details about how the subscription retirement affects your account moving forward.